alexrobertsonuk/ga4-for-content-designers/docs/content-engagement.md

 ### Understand the data

-There are several simple ways to estimate the number of unique users for a page or group of pages.
+There are several simple ways to measure how many users for a page or group of pages.
 The same variables can be used with different visualisations and filters.

 The recommended metric is "Total users".
-This represents the number of unique users who triggered any event during the selected date range.
+This represents the number of users who were active on your site or app during the selected date range.

 When analysing content usage, consistency of metrics is more important than absolute precision.
-Relative differences between pages or over time are typically more informative than exact counts.
+Relative differences between pages or over time are often more informative than exact counts.

 Interpret page usage in context.
 High volumes may indicate:

 - high demand
 - strong discoverability
-- mandatory navigation pathways
+- required navigation pathways

 Lower volumes may indicate: